Beelzenord/DST/readme.md

 Bonus assignments I did

 - printing the full expression in Euclidean form, using same recursive technique
-- Serializing the object in JSON format, similiarily to print() and evaluate(), Though the protocol must be invoked using JSON.stringify('name_of_ast'),
+- Serializing the object in JSON format, similiarily to print() and evaluate(), Though the protocol must be invoked using JSON.stringify('name_of_ast').
 - error handling for division by zero, and invalid operators

 Bonus assignments I missed